diegopacheco/zos/README.md

 ### Rationale

+* Zig 0.13
+* Fun
 * Very minimalist
 * Easy to understand
 * Great for Learning
-* Altought does not anything useful it should how Zig can be used to write an OS
+* Altought does not anything useful it shows how Zig can be used to write an OS
-* Fun

 ### Build